Writing nodes using C#

 Default Values

-Simply use the c# notation for defaults to define defaults for inputs in VL.
+Simply use the C# notation for defaults to define defaults for inputs in VL.

-public static float Defaults(float firstInput=44f, float secondInput=0.44f)
+public static float Defaults(float firstInput = 44f, float secondInput = 0.44f)

 {